Support Staff Basic Training

 You can apply by submitting either a Television (Half-hour) or Television (One-hour) script.
 Applicants can submit full projects in PDF format, but only the first 5 pages will be reviewed.

-To apply to this program, and to protect writer material, the applicant’s submitted script must be registered with the WGAE.
-When completing the script registration form, applicants can select “Support Staff Basic Training” as the material type to enjoy the WGA member registration rate of $10.
+Script Registration: To apply to this program, and to protect writer material, the applicant’s submitted script must also be registered with the WGAE.

 A virtual bootcamp for underrepresented emerging writers looking to break into television at the support-staff level.